 d.
 Neither 1 nor 2

-Zoji La is a high mountain pass in the Indian state of Jammu and Kashmir, located on National Highway 1 between Srinagar and Leh in the western section of the Himalayan mountain range.
+Zoji La is a high mountain pass in Jammu and Kashmir, located on National Highway 1 between Srinagar and Leh in the western section of the Himalayan mountain range.
 It separates Kashmir Valley to its west from Dras Valley to its northeast.

 Q2) Microliths were most commonly found in: